-you can use it again.
+Each time that you cook, you should prepare a larger food portion so that you can use it again.
 Since reheating will require less energy use, preparing a larger portion will save you from having to use more heating power to prepare new meals.
 This can also help you reduce your clean up times and cut down on your water use.
-A great example of this is to make lowering our cost is, eliminating energy waste.
-Energy efficiency brings a variety of benefits:
+A great example of this is to make 20 portions of lasagne and once cooled, you can portion, freeze and reheat when required.